astr0n8t/nixos-gitops/README.md

 # nixos-gitops

+a flake that unifies nixos-generators and nixos flake configurations

 ## What is this?

 Wouldn't it be great if you could have your NixOS config work like k8s [fluxcd](https://fluxcd.io/)?
 That's certainly what I thought.
-I was disappointed when I got started with NixOS though because it didn't seem like such a thing was possible.
-Most of the guides I found just told you to install the OS using the normal installer and go from there.
+I was disappointed when I got started with NixOS because it didn't seem like it was possible.
+Most of the guides I found said to install the OS using the normal installer and go from there.
 That isn't what I wanted.

-I wanted a way to create a configuration for a machine, run a build command on a machine, create a disk image that I could write directly to the storage, and then have that machine boot from it.
-Then on top of this, anytime I made a change to the git repo that held the configuration, the machine would apply that configuration without me having to do anything (hence gitops).
+I wanted a way to create a configuration for a machine, run a build command on a machine, create a disk image, and then have that machine boot from it.
+And anytime I made a change to the git repo that held the configuration, the machine would apply that configuration (hence gitops).

-It turns out, you can totally do this, but also it's not straight forward on how to do this.
-So I created this flake to kind of act like a little bit of glue to piece this together.
+It turns out, it is possible with some work.
+So I created this flake to act as glue to piece this together.

 ## How does it work?

-Basically, we need to use [nixos-generators](https://github.com/nix-community/nixos-generators/) to build our image.
-And that is 90% of what we need to do, but unfortunately, this results in an image that cannot rebuild based on the original input.
-Thanks to [this user's comment](https://github.com/nix-community/nixos-generators/issues/193#issuecomment-1937095713) (thanks [@JustinLex](https://github.com/JustinLex)!) the missing piece actually has to do with how the bootloader and partitions are configured.
-So basically by taking Justin's method, we can create functions that generate the right config using the right modules when necessary.
+To build your image, use [nixos-generators](https://github.com/nix-community/nixos-generators/).
+And that is 90% of what you need to do, but unfortunately, this results in an image that cannot do a nixos-rebuild based on the original flake.
+Thanks to [this user's comment](https://github.com/nix-community/nixos-generators/issues/193#issuecomment-1937095713) (thanks [@JustinLex](https://github.com/JustinLex)!) the missing piece has to do with how the bootloader and partitions are configured.
+So by taking Justin's method, I created functions that generate the right attrset using the right modules.

 ### Supported Formats

 Part of this project is taking files from nixos-generators and slightly modifying them to work.
-At the moment only these formats are supported but other's should be easy enough to add as well:
+At the moment only these formats are supported but other's should be able to be added as well:

 - raw-efi
 - sd-aarch64

 ## Show me the code

-If you want to create your own image, basically just create a new flake in a git repository with this code:
+If you want to create your own image, create a new flake with this code:
 ```nix
 {
   inputs = {